geoserver/geoserver/doc/en/user/source/extensions/geofence-server/gui.rst

    :align: center

+Allowed area can be defined in whatever SRID.
+Geoserver will automatically reproject it to the resource CRS when needed.

 Layer groups
 ^^^^^^^^^^^^
 Layer groups are also supported.
 If no workspace has been specified, the layer dropdown will show global layer groups, while if a workspace is selected the workspace's layergroup will be showed together with the layers.